NCCA/MayaNGL/README.md

 To Do:

-- Select: Multiple selection objects.

-- Select: Get object nearest to camera when occluded.

-- Camera: Focus on target (selected object).
+- Camera: Focus on target (selected object). ~nearly there...

 - Select: Template overload for ngl::Mat4, ngl::Transformation, ngl::Obj.